-At an old folks’ home, your local community center, or even by throwing a “PowerPoint Party”!
+Teach something to your family, at your local community center, or by throwing a “PowerPoint Party“!
 You could also make a YouTube video, or ask a friend to do a “hobby exchange.”

 3. Become active in the comments of your favorite Youtube channels.